M. M. Alex: Early life

-Dr. Alex was born in Kottayam, Kerala.
-He was the son of M. M. Alexander, a Health officer and Ammini Alex, a panchayat officer.
-He grew up in Kottayam with his elder brother Shaji M Alex and younger sister Saji M Alex.
+Dr. Alex was born as Mathew M. Alex in Kottayam, Kerala.
+He was the son of Ammini Alex, a panchayat officer and Health officer M. M. Alexander of the Mullasseril house.
+He grew up in Kottayam with his elder brother Shaji M. Alex and younger sister Saji M. Alex.
 He graduated from CMS College Kottayam, before starting his career as an actor.

+Mathew later went by his father's name Alex and became M. M. Alex although it is not clear as to why.

 Career

 Early career

 Alex debuted in the Malayalam Blockbuster "Rajavinte Makan (1986)", as a student leader.
 The film starred Mohan Lal and Suresh Gopi.
 It was directed by Thampi Kannanthanam.
 He continued to reprise the same role in its remake, Makkal En Pakkam (Tamil – 1987).
 His flair for playing a villain bagged him roles in more than 60 films.
 He was well noted for his role as "Babu" in the successful film, "Thoovanathumbikal (1987)" starring Mohan Lal and directed by Padmarajan.
 His role as an antagonist gained him wide publicity.
 He concluded his acting career with the Malayalam film "Parampara (1990)" directed by Sibi Malayil.
-Though it was at the peak of his acting career, Alex decided to quit and enter the field of science, research and spirituality.
+Though it was at the peak of his acting career, Alex decided to quit and enter the field of alternative medicine and spirituality.